-The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Hinsdale Project through the phases listed below.
+The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Hinsdale/Tinkerbell Project through the phases listed below.

-During the planning phase, the existing conditions are assessed, beginning with aerial and ground survey.
-After existing conditions are evaluated, a public meeting is held to check our findings against the experience of residents.
-Several improvement concepts (alternatives) are then developed and evaluated to determine the best solution.
+During the planning phase, the existing conditions were assessed, beginning with aerial and ground survey.
+After existing conditions were evaluated, a public meeting was held March 2013 to check our findings against the experience of residents.
+Several improvement concepts (alternatives) were then developed and evaluated to determine the best solution.
 A recommended alternative was selected to use as a guide for the design, and this was shared with the residents at the public meeting held December 5th, 2013.
 Links to a summary of the meeting along with the exhibits presented are at the bottom of this page.

 The engineering consultant works closely with Storm Water Services to develop the design.
 Personnel from City of Charlotte, the engineering consultant, land surveyors, wetland specialists, and geotechnical engineers work in the area collecting information necessary to complete the design.

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within CMU rights-of-way will be obtained during this phase.
 The permitting phase of a project may overlap other phases.
 Permitting phase typically lasts 3-9 months.